rht-labs/lodestar-backend/README.md

 ## JSON REST APIs

 The JSON REST APIs consist of three resources types:

 * config
 * engagements
 * git sync
 * version

+The application, once running, also exposes a Swagger UI that will provide more details about each of the APIs described below.
+It can be found using the `/swagger-ui` path for the application.

 ### Config Resource